hazelcast/hazelcast-jet/site/website/blog/2020-10-20-jet-kafka-benchmark.md

 ## Upgrading to JDK 15 and ZGC

-The above result looks so good that our impression was the GC was probably not a big influence anymore, network latency and any internal Kafka latency are probably dominating it.
+In our earlier benchmarks, JVM and Jet optimizations beyond this point squeeze out a few more milliseconds of latency, so our expectation was that they won't show up as relevant in this setup, which is probably dominated by occasional spikes in the latency of the network links.

 To make sure, we made a third run with JDK 15 and ZGC used for the event simulator and Kafka.
 ZGC's weak point is that it's non-generational, and since Jet has significant medium-lived state, we kept G1 there.
 We did adjust Jet's cooperative thread pool size, in order to leave two CPU cores free for G1's background work. **None of these changes made an impact on latency**.

 ## Latency Chart

+Here is the latency chart for the three setups we described above:

 ![Effects of GC Tuning](assets/2020-10-20_histo-gc-tuning.png)

+It shows the significance of that single GC parameter, `MaxGCPauseMillis`, as well as the relative insignificance of the other GC/Jet tuning tricks we came up with in earlier benchmarks.

 ## Eager Fsync in Kafka

-While monitoring the benchmark runs, we noticed that there's an uptick in latency every time the Kafka log rolls to a new segment file.
-This could be due to background fsyncing of the file before closing it.
-We made a guess that, if we enable eager fsyncing of every individual message in Kafka, the latency of a single message should go up but it should also be flatter because there won't be any big fsyncs once every gigabyte (the default Kafka log segment size).
-We also anticipated this would reduce the throughput of the setup.

-Our measurement indeed confirmed a drop in throughput, but much less than we expected: to get good results, we had to dial down the event rate by just 1M, from 6M to 5M per second.
-Latency indeed turned out to be flatter, but once again we were surprised by how little it increased
-overall: the 99.99th percentile got even lower than before, to just **60 milliseconds**!
+By default, Kafka does not guarantee it stored your message on the disk before it returned the acknowledgement to you.
+Doing this implies the expensive `fsync` operation on the log file and usually reduces the throughput.
+Kafka's main recommendation is to rely on the replication across the cluster for resilience to failure, and the SSD only for long-term storage of large amounts of data.

+Nevertheless, out of curiousity we enabled the eager `fsync` of each message before acknowledging it, using the `log.flush.interval.messages=1` configuration setting.
+The result was pretty surprising &mdash; Kafka was still able to handle 6 million messages per second with more latency in the lower percentiles, but degrading less at the outlier end, resulting in almost the same 99.99% latency (within the margin of error):

 ![Effects Eager Fsync](assets/2020-10-20_histo-kafka-fsync.png)